Order of Saint Lazarus (statuted 1910): Roman Catholic Church

 Notwithstanding the controversy, ever since the statutes of 1910, a number of prominent Catholic prelates, including cardinals, have acted as chaplains in different positions of the order.
 The mainline united order enjoys as Spiritual Protector the Patriarch of Melkite Greek Catholic Church, Youssef Absi.
 On 27 May 2012, the previous Patriarch and Spiritual Protector of the order Gregory III Laham signed a declaration in Kevelaer, Germany, confirming the continuity of the order (under the now united Malta-Paris obedience) under the Patriarchs of Antioch since his predecessor Patriarch Maximos III Mazloum had accepted the role of Spiritual Protector of the order in 1841.
 Previously, Cardinal Basil Hume was a member of the order in England as is his successor Cardinal Cormac Murphy O'Connor.
 The Catholic Archbishop of Sydney, Cardinal George Pell is a former national chaplain and member of the order in Australia.
 The present Ecclesiastical Grand Prior of the order is Archbishop Michele Pennisi EGCLJ, the Archbishop of Monreale in Sicily, Italy.

 First Spiritual Protector of the Orléans obedience was Cardinal László Paskai, former Primate of Hungary, from 2004 to 2012.
 His successor was Cardinal Dominik Duka as Spiritual Protector and Chaplain General from 2012 to 2021.
+In May 2021 Catholic Church in the Czech Republic revoked title of private association of Christians to the order in the country due to controversy of political disputes with the national branch of the Orleáns Obedience.
 From August 2022, Spiritual Protector and Chaplain General of the Orléans obedience is Cardinal Antoine Kambanda.

-In the Czech Republic bishop Frantisek prince Lobkowicz was spiritual prior until his death in 2022.
 In Poland bishop Jan Tyrawa is spiritual prior; and for the Grand Priory of Monaco Dominique Rey, bishop of Fréjus-Toulon, is the Prelate Grand Cross.